Hajj is the annual pilgrimage made by Muslims to the holy city of Mecca in Saudi Arabia, in the Middle East.

 It takes place during Dhu al-Hijjah, which is the final month of the Islamic calendar.

-This year, millions of Muslims from across the world are making the journey to Mecca from 9 to 14 August.
+Every year, millions of Muslims from across the world make the journey to Mecca from wherever they live.

 Read on to find out more about why this pilgrimage is so important in the Islamic faith.

 Usually about two-million Muslims will make the special journey to Mecca for Hajj.